 Presented through the ABACLive Cambridge Center Series.
 Helping those who help others, one live webinar at a time.

-Learning Objectives: After attending this event, participants should be able to:
+By the end of this event, participants should be able to:

 The ABACLive Cambridge Center Series of webinars are presented by Board of Directors, Trustees, Advisors, Senior Fellows of the prestigious Cambridge Center for Behavioral Studies.

 The ABACLive Cambridge Center Series is the result of a collaboration between The Cambridge Center for Behavioral Studies (CCBS) and The Applied Behavior Analysis Center, Inc (ABAC) designed to make behavioral health education accessible to the global community of professionals working to make a positive difference in the lives of others.

 Go to ABAC Website for ongoing continuing education opportunities.